saikeerthana00/GDPR_Compliance/EXTENSION/README.md

 1. After downloading, locate the **DDP (Data Download Package)** file — this will be a `.zip` file.
 2. Click on the **“View Dashboard”** button in the extension interface.
 3. **Upload the downloaded `.zip` file** as shown in the figure below.
    ![Upload DDP File](Images/Upload_ddp.png)
 4. The dashboard will automatically process and visualize your data as shown below for the YouTube browsing history.
    ![Dashboard View](Images/dashboard_view.png)

+**Figure : ① shows how YouTube currently shares watch history. ② illustrates how our approach addresses some of the transparency expectations of our survey participants. ③, ④, and ⑤ depict our proposed concise, raw data, and transparent views respectively.**